longitude-one/banned-bundle/README.md

 // add the interface
 class User implements BannedInterface, UserInterface
 {
-    //Add a private method
+    //Add a private property
     private bool $banned = false;

-    //Your getter can be improved to avoid that an admin ban another admin.
+    //Your getter can be improved to avoid that an admin bans another one.
     public function isBanned(): bool
     {
-        //In this example admin cannot be banned return $this->isBanned() and !in_array('ROLE_ADMIN', $this->getRoles());
+        //In this example admins cannot be banned return $this->isBanned() and !in_array('ROLE_ADMIN', $this->getRoles());
     }